arunsub94/covid-19-therapeutics-vaccines/README.md

 This was followed by some exploratory data analysis.
 I then tried out a  few unsupervised clustering methods such as kMeans, DBSCAN, hierarchical clustering and LDA and proceeded to compare the results.
 This was followed by a discussion of key insights and potential directions for treatments and vaccines.

+This was carried out as part of my final assessment toward the course MIE 1624: Introduction to Data Science & Analytics offered at the University of Toronto.
+All of the work shown here is my own and please do not reproduce or replicate without my permission.